Christine Logan

 Our productions will also provide work opportunities for professional musicians, singers, and actors.

 We love sponsors.
 By becoming a private or corporate sponsor you will contribute to the creation of quality, accessible music theatre in Sydney.
-Contact us and we will get back to you directly about our upcoming production of Peer Gynt.
+Contact us and we will get back to you directly about our upcoming productions.